acolorado1/Lab1_7711_2023/README.md

 Next in the file **GithubPractice.R** add a comment such as: *"Sofia Colorado was here"*

 Now we create and push our changes to the remote version of the branch in Github.
-I as the owner of the branch will pull and merge them together.
+I as the owner of the repo will pull and merge them together.

 ```
+git add GithubPractice.R
+git commit -m "commit message here"
-git push BranchName
+git push -u origin BranchName [e.g.,FirstLast_lab1]
 ```

 To update your local repository